finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

 ### Implementation

-A simple implementation of the self attention mechanism is as follows,
+A simple implementation of the dor-product attention mechanism is as follows,

 ```python
 import torch